promatia/acts/act_proposals/economy.md

 Users shall have the ability to show a public-facing bank account name and an internal name only visible to authorised holders.
 Users must be able to make a bank account name anonymous.

 #### Segment 4: Fees
 There shall be no account fees placed by the bank.
-Only the Taxation EGI may place taxes or fees on accounts and balances.
+Only the Ministry of Taxation may place taxes or fees on accounts and balances.

 ### Section 4: Card System